maxonrow/docs/docs/modules/bank/msgtype/MxwSend.md

 NewHandler is essentially a sub-router that directs messages coming into this module to the proper handler.
-Now, you need to define the actual logic for handling the MsgTypeBurnNonFungibleItem message in handleMsgBurnNonFungibleItem:
+Now, you need to define the actual logic for handling the MsgTypeBurnNonFungibleItem message in `handleMsgBurnNonFungibleItem`:

 ![Image-2](../pic/MxwSend_02.png)

 In this function, requirements need to be met before emitted by the network.

 * Sender must be authorised KYC user.
 * Balance amount must be enough to be sent.